anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 This document specifies:
 - **Cloud Infrastructure abstraction**: in context with how it interacts with the other components required to build a complete cloud system that supports workloads deployed in Virtual Machines (VM) or containers.
 Network function workloads that are deployed on virtual machines and containers are referred to as virtual network functions (VNF) and containerised network functions (CNF), respectively; please note that it is now more common to refer CNFs as cloud native network functions.
   - **Cloud Infrastructure capabilities & metrics**: A set of cloud infrastructure capabilities and metrics required to perform telco scale network functions and satisfy their performance criterion.
-  - **Infrastructure profiles catalogue**: A catalogue of standard profiles needed in order to abstract the infrastructure from workloads.
-With a limited and well-defined set of profiles with well understood characteristics, workload compatibility and performance predictability can be achieved.
+  - **Infrastructure profiles catalogue**: A catalogue of standard infrastructure software and hardware configurations, referred to as profiles; these profiles abstract the infrastructure for the workloads.
+Only a few profiles, with well-defined characteristics, can meet the operational and performance requirements of all workloads.

 - Cloud Infrastructure Software and Hardware profiling
   - **Cloud Infrastructure software profiles and configurations**: These are software profiles and configurations that map directly to the infrastructure profiles within the infrastructure profiles catalogue.